-Lately, I’ve been needing to do increasing amounts of photo editing and finding that my Full HD monitor isn’t really up to scratch.
-A quick online search reveals a limitless number of monitors on the market including a large number of ones offering 4k resolution at various price points.
-My initial assumption was that 4k must be better right?
-Surely more pixels means that you can see more detail and that’s one of the most important things?
-After some research I found out that this is actually not necessarily the case.
+Have you been needing to do increasing amounts of photo editing lately and finding that your old Full HD monitor isn’t up to scratch?
+A quick online search reveals a limitless number of monitors on the market including numerous offering 4k resolution.
+The initial assumption is that 4k must be better right?
+Not necessarily!

 You do not need a 4k monitor for photo editing, but it will make it easier to see details when zoomed out and provide more screen space.
 There are downsides too and a good balance is likely a 2k monitor.
 If you only have space for a screen less than 27” then a 4k resolution will actually mean that text and icons will be too small to read and it would be better to spend your money on screens that support a wider range of colors.

 - What is the minimum monitor resolution needed for photo editing?

 - What size monitor do I need for photo editing in 4k?